The Sun's Supergranulation: Numerical modelling

-Only a few local simulations have addressed the issue of the interactions between supergranulation and rotation. \cite{hathaway82} made an early attempt at simulating this problem in the Boussinesq approximation, using a numerical box elongated in the horizontal direction (to the best of our knowledge, this is the first local numerical simulation of thermal convection at large aspect ratio, $A=10$).
-He made the interesting observation that mean flows are generated in the presence of a tilted rotation axis and generate a subsurface shear layer (differential rotation).
-Since then, this kind of effects has been studied in a lot of details with local simulations at much higher numerical resolution \citep[e.g.][]{brummell96,brummell98,kapyla04,brandenburg07}.
-The focus of these papers is not specifically on the supergranulation problem but \cite{brandenburg07} suggested that the travelling-wave properties of supergranulation could be due to the radial subsurface shear (see also the paper by \cite{green06} mentioned in Section~\ref{theory}).
-In a more dedicated study of this kind, \cite{egorov04} reported a good agreement between the divergence-vorticity correlations obtained from simulations of rotating convection and those inferred from observations of the supergranulation flow field (discussed in Section~\ref{obsrot}).
+As explained in Sect.~\ref{obsrot}, there is an increasing sense that a rotational connexion between the subsurface shear layer and large-scale convection at scales comparable to or larger than supergranulation exists in the Sun.
+Only a few local simulations have specifically addressed the issue of the interactions between supergranulation and rotation.
+In an early attempt at simulating this problem in the Boussinesq approximation in a numerical box elongated in the horizontal direction, \cite{hathaway82} found that the presence of a tilted rotation axis and generate a subsurface shear layer.
+The local dynamics of angular momentum transport in turbulent convection has since been studied at much higher numerical resolution \citep[e.g.,][]{brummell96,brummell98,kapyla04,brandenburg07} and, while the focus of these papers is not specifically on supergranulation, \cite{brandenburg07} argued that the travelling-wave properties of supergranulation (Sect.~\ref{obsrot}) could be due to the radial subsurface shear.
+In a related study, \cite{egorov04} reported a good agreement between the divergence-vorticity correlations obtained from simulations of rotating convection and those inferred from observations of the supergranulation flow field.

+Based on new high-resolution global spherical simulations dedicated to the supergranulation problem, \cite{featherstone_hindman16} have recently argued that Coriolis effects may effectively quench large-scale, low Rossby number convection in the SCZ, resulting in a reduction of both large-scale heat transport and of the peak scale of convection at the surface, as observed in the simulations of \cite{lord_etal14} with artificial heat-flux reduction.
+This effect might also be indirectly connected to the non-rotating scale-selection effect put forward by \cite{cossette_rast16}, in the sense that the effects of rotation on convective heat fluxes can also indirectly affect the internal and subsurface thermal structure on which the peak scale of the convection spectrum depends.